 One course from the following:

-MAR-380 Independent Marine Science
+MAR-380 The Learning and Teaching of

-Field Study
+Marine Science

 MAR-480 Senior Thesis

 MAR-490 Independent Research

 and Study

 Requirements for Liberal Studies: Marine Ecological Emphasis Major (49-50 semester hours)

 The Marine Ecological Emphasis program is designed primarily as a second major for students in the School of Education interested in teaching science in elementary schools.
 This program is not designed to prepare students for further study in science disciplines at the graduate or professional level.